Kyle8Bits/Assignment2/README.txt

     ItextPDF: Library used for helping generate PDF report.

-Drawbacks:
+4 Drawbacks:
     Absence of special account registration (manger, admin) method, manager and admin account are currently pre-define by modifying database.
+    Absence of modification user profile (I though it would be reasonable if not allow user to modify the health information, especially blood type and ID government number